 Long-Term Heroin Side Effects

 The more the person uses the drug, the more common side effects are.
 Over time, the drug changes the physical structure of the brain itself.
-The opioid receptors begin to change physically and to become dependent on the drug.
-This creases neuronal imbalances, hormonal imbalances, and physical complications.
+The opioid receptors begin to change physically and become dependent on the drug.
+This creases neuronal imbalances, hormonal irregularities, and physical complications.
 A person may:

 - Make poor decisions

-- Have trouble self-regulating behavior
+- Have trouble with self-regulating behavior

 - Have a profound degree of physical dependence